 - Lots of freshly ground black pepper

-- Store leftovers in the refrigerator for up to a week (I love this shaker bottle) If oil solidifies in fridge, let sit at room temperature to thin.
+- Store leftovers in the refrigerator for 1-2 weeks (I love this shaker bottle).
+If oil solidifies in fridge, let sit at room temperature to thin.

 First time making homemade dressing and this was sooooo good!
 I'm going to make all dressing in the blender from now on.